periode/robot-liberation-theater/README.md

 * By(t)e World - Ali and Lateefa
 * Revolver - arantza and reine
 * navigator and wanderer robots - luize and nahil
-* tourist robot - mei and siba
+* Brooke in Brooklyn - mei and siba
 * love robot - grace and isabella